Maintainer information

 Steps for creating a new Zope release

-• Make sure you have the necessary tools around and install the manually if needed:
+• Make sure you have the necessary tools around and install them manually if needed:

 $ bin/pip install -U wheel tox twine